 Northern Alberta Institute of Technology (NAIT)

-Technology development and validation to transform natural resources and industrial by-products and residual materials into high–value chemicals.
+A key focus area has been research into transforming natural resources and industrial by-products and residual materials into high–value chemicals.